 In January, there were over 12,000 jobs were created and the unemployment rate was at 4.2%, a 13-year low.
 With the Great Resignation upon us, workers are in a strong position in the labour market, leading many employers to wonder how they can hire talented candidates to fill open positions.

+The last two years have been tough on recruiters.
+COVID-19 destroyed talent acquisition teams, piled new demands on others, and brought massive change as recruitment shifted online across several industries.
 Most elements of the labour market may be out of your control, however, you can – and should – control the candidate experience.

 According to CareerPlug, the No. 1 reason candidates decline an offer is because of a negative experience during the interview process.